 What is BPPV?

-BPPV or Benign Paroxysmal Positional Vertigo is a condition which affects your balance due to the abnormal functioning of the inner ear.
+BPPV or Benign Paroxysmal Positional Vertigo is a condition that affects your balance due to the abnormal functioning of the inner ear.
 There are tiny calcium crystals in your inner ear that press against the nerve receptors whenever you change positions or move your head.
 This stimulus is, in turn, sent to the brain for processing and helps you keep your balance and understand your position relative to your surroundings.
 In BPPV patients, these crystals have dislodged and migrated to different parts of the ear.
 When you move in a certain position, these crystals then shift causing abnormal movement of fluid in the inner canal and makes you feel like you are spinning.

 Why is it important to get treatment for BPPV?